Last Updated: February 17, 2026 | 18–24 min read

 - Increase brew time slightly

-- Confirm your ratio isn’t too weak
+- Confirm your ratio is not too weak (too much water)

-If coffee tastes bitter / harsh
+If coffee tastes bitter or harsh

 - Grind slightly coarser